neurostuff/compose-docs/docs/tutorial/manual.md

 But first, we must create a StudySet containing your studies!

-New studies not in the NeuroStore database will be created, and studies that match existing studies will be added to a newly created StudySet.
+During ingestion, *Neurosynth Compose* attempts to match each imported study to an existing record in the *NeuroStore* database.
+When a match is found, that existing Study is reused; when no match exists, a new Study is created and added to the newly created StudySet.

 :::info
 Studies in NeuroStore have multiple Versions, including those created by other users, as well as the original copy.